-Each semester, 130 to 165 students from across the U.S. study at Harlaxton Manor, an extension of the University of Evansville, Indiana.
+Each semester, 130 to 165 students from across the U.S. study at Harlaxton Manor, which is owned and operated by the University of Evansville, Indiana.
 UE is a medium-sized, private liberal arts institution affiliated with the Methodist church.
-Although some students come from public universities like UW-Eau Claire, most are from liberal arts colleges with religious affiliations.
-Professors are from U.S. partners and the U.K.
+Although some students come from public universities, most are from liberal arts colleges with religious affiliations.
+Professors are from U.S. partners and the UK.